Navojoa Airport

-Navojoa National Airport (Aeropuerto Nacional de Navojoa) is an airfield located 8 km south of Navojoa, Sonora, Mexico.
-It serves domestic air traffic for the city of Navojoa, supporting general aviation activities.
+Navojoa National Airport (Aeropuerto Nacional de Navojoa) is an airfield located in Navojoa Municipality, Sonora, Mexico.
+It is 8 km south of Navojoa where it serves domestic air traffic and general aviation activities.
 It does not provide scheduled passenger public flights.
 The nearest airport that serves commercial flights is Ciudad Obregon International Airport.

 Situated at an elevation of 44 m above mean sea level, the airport features a single asphalt runway, designated as 03/21, measuring 1700 by 23 m.
 Adjacent facilities include several hangars and an apron with parking positions for small aircraft.